 Kill Bill: Vol. 1

-Kill Bill: Vol. 1 has an unusual bracket signature: modest early, strong late.
-The 29% overall rate hides a film that tends to peak exactly when the competition does.
+At 35% across 116 head-to-head matchups, Kill Bill: Vol. 1 is still building its BingeBracket record.
 Tarantino's most visually audacious film — the Crazy 88 sequence alone justifies its place on any action ballot.
 The incomplete-story problem is real, but style this committed has a way of overriding structural objections.
 It ranks among the weakest 2000s performers on the platform.
-Most voters pass in 3.1s.
-The ones who pick it do so in 2.2s — faster, more decisive, like they came in with a plan.

 Synopsis